Dimensional Analysis- Principle, Example, Application, and Limitations

 7 | Luminous intensity | Candela | Cd |

-Derived physical quantities: One which is derived from the base or fundamental quantities.
-Example: pressure, speed, young modulus, etc.
+Derived physical quantities are derived from the base or fundamental quantities.
+Examples: pressure, speed, young modulus, etc.

 S.No | Derived Quantity | Symbol | Formula | Derived unit |